Chenopodiaceae [FNA4, HC]

 Growth Duration: Perennial

-Distribution: Occurring in central Washington; disjunct in central Washington, otherwise from southern Oregon to California, Nevada, Utah, Wyoming, and Colorado.
+Distribution: Occurring east of the Cascades crest in Washington; disjunct in central Washington, otherwise from southern Oregon to California, east to Nevada, Utah, Wyoming, and Colorado.

 Habitat: Sagebrush-steppe desert, often where alkaline.